Know your rights

 • Access to free external dispute resolution(in most cases)

-For more information see the Electricity Gas and Water Bills page.
+For more information see our Electricity Gas and Water Bills page.

 Telcos

-• A right to apply for and be given a suitable hardship payment arrangement
+• Apply for and receive a suitable hardship arrangement.

-• Access to free external dispute resolution if you can’t reach an agreement with your telco provider
+• Access to free external dispute resolution if you are unable to reach an agreement with your telco provider or if they threaten to disconnect your service.

-You also have the right to dispute your telco contract if, for example,it is unfair, you were misled by the salesperson, you were pressured or coerced into signing it, you could never afford the payments without hardship.
+You also have the right to dispute your telco contract if, for example, it is unfair, you were misled by the salesperson, you were pressured or coerced into signing it, or you could never afford the payments without hardship.

-For more information see the Phone and Internet Bills page.
+For more information see our Phone and Internet Bills page.

 Download PDF